Updated: October 2020

 For certain financial services, it also gives the consumer a 14-day right of withdrawal.
 In addition, the DMFSD

-bans services and communications from suppliers that a consumer has neither solicited nor consented to
+bans services and communications from suppliers that a consumer has neither solicited nor consented to receive.

 Since its adoption in 2002, several pieces of product-specific EU legislation have been adopted in the areas

 of consumer credit, mortgages, payment accounts, payment services, insurance products and investment

 products.
 These acts specify, for instance, the type of information a consumer should receive about a product

 and its provider.
 The legal framework also includes general consumer protection rules on unfair commercial